Table of Contents

 Automation

-An escrow account is fully automated.
+These accounts are fully automated.
 This means that the funds are automatically transferred to the seller once all the clauses in the agreement have been fulfilled.

 Being Compliant with RBI Guidelines